-- 4. Require the preparation of a site-specific DCP.
+4. Require the preparation of a site-specific DCP.
 The DCP is intended to describe the resolved master plan for the site and permit further detailed planning assessment of the specific proposals for the site that address the matters set out in the draft provision, such as setting maximum building envelopes, detailed vehicle and pedestrian access arrangements, and staging.
-As set out in Section 6.7, the requirement for a DCP can be fulfilled by a Concept DA which can be accompanied by a Detailed DA for the first stage of development. - 5.
-Permit 'recreation facilities (outdoor)' on the site.
-This land use is currently prohibited within the MUI Mixed Use zone under the LEP.
-It may be appropriate for the inclusion of land uses of this nature as part of a future stage of development, particularly in the treatment of spaces above the retail centre roof, such as a tennis court, skate park or outdoor climbing gym.
-Any proposal for a use of this nature would continue to require development consent, with any DA required to demonstrate that the proposed use would not give rise to land use conflict for existing of future uses with respect to matters such as visual privacy, noise and light spill.
+As set out in Section 6.7, the requirement for a DCP can be fulfilled by a Concept DA that can also be accompanied by a Detailed DA for the first stage of development.

-With the exception of the permissibility of 'recreation facilities (outdoor)', these site-specific provisions are only intended to apply to the following types of development:
+These site-specific provisions are only intended to apply to the following types of development:

-- Major development with a capital investment value (CIV) of more than \$75 million.
+- Major development with an estimated development cost (EDC) of more than \$75 million.

 - Residential accommodation.

 - Subdivision.

 This is to ensure that the site-specific requirements are only applied to development that is related to the overall redevelopment of the site, development which gives rise to the need for affordable housing, or subdivision which may impact on the future development of the land.
-The purpose of the CIV threshold is to allow DAs for typical retail renewal, or DAs for enabling works to the retail centre required to facilitate the staged construction (e.g. relocation of utility infrastructure, temporary access arrangements etc.) to proceed without encumbrance.
+The purpose of the EDC threshold is to allow DAs for typical retail renewal, or DAs for enabling works to the retail centre required to facilitate the staged construction (e.g. relocation of utility infrastructure, temporary access arrangements etc.) to proceed without encumbrance.